Controlling electronic topology in a strongly correlated electron system

-{INTRODUCTION}\\ Key to understanding the richness of phenomena displayed by strongly correlated electron systems, ranging from high-temperature superconductivity to colossal magnetoresistance, has been a systematic exploration of their low-temperature phase diagrams \cite{Tok00.1,Loe07.1,Si10.2,Kei15.2}.
-It has lead to the discovery that unconventional, or high-temperature superconductivity is -- in many, if not all cases -- an emergent phase stabilized by quantum critical fluctuations \cite{Mat98.1,Sca12.1,Kuo16.1,Mic19.1}, and that critical electron delocalization transitions \cite{Pas04.1,Pro18.1x} may play an important role therein \cite{Bad16.1,Pel19.1}.
-Such fundamental understanding is indispensable to taylor properties at will, and ultimately exploit them for applications.
+Key to uncovering the richness of phenomena displayed by strongly correlated electron systems and to understanding the underlying mechanisms has been the great tunability of these systems, which enabled a systematic exploration of the landscape of their low-temperature phases \cite{Tok00.1,Loe07.1,Kei15.2,Pas21.1}.
+As an example, such studies lead to the discovery that high-temperature superconductivity is in many, if not all cases an emergent phase stabilized by quantum critical fluctuations \cite{Mat98.1,Mic19.1}, and that critical electron delocalization transitions \cite{Pas04.1,Pro20.1} may play an important role therein \cite{Bad16.1}.
+Such deep insight is indispensable to tailoring properties at will, and ultimately exploiting them for applications.

-A new frontier are materials in which strong electron correlations and topology \cite{Arm18.1} interplay.
-Promiment candidates are the pyrochlore iridates \cite{Nag10.1,Wan11.2,Wit12.1}, Kondo insulators \cite{Dze10.1} and, most recently, Kondo semimetals \cite{Dzs17.1,Lai18.1,Guo18.1,Dzs18.1x}.
-Most studies into these systems have focused on the search for clear signatures of nontrivial electronic topology, which has proven particularly challenging in insulators \cite{Li14.1,Tan15.1,Xia18.1,Liu18.1}.
-For Kondo-driven Weyl semimetals, methods employed to identify Weyl fermions in noninteracting systems, most notably ARPES and the chiral anomaly-induced negative longitudinal magnetoresistance, fail due to the strong bandwidth and quasiparticle velocity renormalisation.
-As new key characteristics, a giant linear-in-$T^3$ electronic specific heat \cite{Dzs17.1,Lai18.1} and a giant Berry curvature-induced spontaneous Hall effect \cite{Dzs18.1x} were demonstrated.
-These observations set the stage for taking the next step: uncovering the stabilization principles of this exotic phase by inducing transitions to adjacent phases via parameter control.\\

-{RESULTS}\\ Here we do so by tuning Ce$_3$Bi$_4$Pd$_3$ with magnetic fields.
-We have performed electrical resistivity, Hall effect, and torque magnetometry measurements in a broad range of temperature and magnetic field.
-They evidence that, with increasing field, the Weyl nodes annihilate at a first critical field, corresponding to a topological transition into a more insulating state.
-Then, at a second critical field, a metallic phase with moderately heavy Fermi liquid behavior forms.

-In zero magnetic field, the electrical resistivity of Ce$_3$Bi$_4$Pd$_3$ increases weakly with decreasing temperature (Fig.\,\ref{Fig1}A), as observed previously \cite{Dzs17.1}.
-Note that this behavior cannot be attributed to the presence of an energy gap as a (poor) fit to Arrhenius type behavior yields a gap value that is much lower than the lower cutoff temperature of the fitting range and is thus not meaningful \cite{Dzs17.1}.
-Instead, the resistivity increase represents semimetallic behavior.
-The application of magnetic field leads to a gradual suppression of the upturn and, ultimately, to the formation of a metallic state, albeit with higher resistivity than in the nonmagnetic reference compound La$_3$Bi$_4$Pd$_3$ (Fig.\,\ref{Fig1}A).